-You can achieve credit towards the WACE for a maximum of four different units in a subject, except in the case where a subject has a defined context.
+You can achieve credit towards the WACE for a maximum of four different units in a subject, except in the case where a subject has a defined context (see sub-section 1.1 of the WACE Manual 2024).
 These four units may be from a combination of ATAR, General or Foundation courses.